lalmani-das/StayCatin/README.md

 Exploratory Data Analysis (EDA) on data of properties listing from staycatin.com.
 # Tool used
 Tableau
-# Key problems that needed to be answered with the help of EDA
+# Key problems that got answered with the help of EDA
 1. Top 10 earners.

 2. Relationship between price and earning